ganelson/inweb/guide/Chapter 4/About Notations.md

 notation renders well in a Markdown viewer — for example, if such a source code file is viewed at GitHub.

-`InwebClassic` is a more traditional LP notation, and is something of a compromise between the Knuth syntax (filled with escape characters) and a more easily understood line-based, rather than stream-of-character-based, syntax.
-Until 2025, `InwebClassic` was the only notation Inweb could use; hence the name.
-At time of writing, many webs used by the Inform project are in `InwebClassic` notation.
+`InwebClassic` is a more traditional LP notation, in that paragraph and code boundaries are explicitly marked.
+This increases the amount of markup needed, but in compensation, a few additional features are provided: automated definitions and enumerations (in C-like languages), and embedded gadgets such as carousels of images, video, audio and so on.
+But commentary itself uses the same Markdown syntax as `MarkdownCode`, and so the two notations are not as different as they may appear at first sight.

 `CWEB` is a partial compatibility mode with Knuth's CWEB tool.
 It is able to tangle, and to weave, at least some of his programs of the last forty years, more or less adequately.
+Here, commentary uses TeX, not conventional Markdown.

 `WEB` is an even more partial compatibility mode for Knuth's early WEB tool.
 It can only usefully weave, not tangle, and even then, quite imperfectly.
 WEB is used today only for the ${\rm\TeX}$ and Metafont source code, and there is little point in tangling these, since they are written in a long-obsolete form of Pascal.
+Again, commentary uses TeX.

 As we shall see, though, it's easy to create entirely new notations.